tinloof/sanity-kit/packages/sanity-studio/README.md

 ### `pages`

 The `pages` plugin is a wrapper around Sanity's `presentation` plugin.
+When enabled, it will add Tinloof's pages navigator to the presentation view.

-When enabled, it will add Tinloof's pages navigator to the prensentation view.
+With this plugin, you can easily navigate through your content and quickly create new documents. `pages` also supports internationalization.

-With this plugin, you can easily navigate through your content and quickly create new documents.
+You can learn more about configuring Sanity's Presentation Tool [here](https://www.sanity.io/docs/configuring-the-presentation-tool#27749b6d3aa5).

-Usage example:
+#### Usage example

 ```tsx
 import { pages } from "@tinloof/sanity-studio";